 All finishers will receive a finishers medal.
-Water will be available along with complimentary snacks.
+Water will be available at the end.

 All prizes are equal for male and females.
 Prizes will be awarded to the top three finishers.
-We also reward the first vet in all age groups from V40 to V80 in 5 year increments plus the first U20.
-We also have a prize for the first unattached none club runner.
+We also reward the first vet in all age groups from V35 to V80 in 5 year increments plus the first U20.
 One prize per individual.

 On the day instructions will be emailed to you before the day.
 In the meantime please note that free parking is available at Quarry Bank, a short stroll of about 200 metres to the start.